When Efficiency meets Equity in Congestion Pricing and Revenue Refunding Schemes: Preliminaries

-In this work, we assume that the wealth-inequality measure $W(\cdot)$ satisfies the following properties:
+\ifarxiv In this work, we assume that the wealth-inequality measure $W(\cdot)$ satisfies the following properties:

-\begin{enumerate} \item Scale Independence: The wealth-inequality measure remains unchanged after rescaling incomes by the same positive constant, i.e., $W(\lambda \mathbf{q}) = W(\mathbf{q})$ for any $\lambda > 0$. \item Regressive Taxes Increase Inequality: The wealth-inequality measure increases if the incomes of users are scaled by constants that increase as the income increases.
-That is, for two income profiles $\mathbf{q}$ and $\Tilde{\q}$ with $\Tilde{q}_g = \delta_g q_g$, where $0<\delta_g \leq \delta_{g'}$ if $q_g \leq q_{g'}$ for any two groups $g, g'$, then $W(\Tilde{\q}) \geq W(\mathbf{q})$. \item Progressive Taxes Decrease Inequality: The wealth-inequality measure decreases if the incomes of users are scaled by constants that decrease as the income increases.
-That is, for two income profiles $\mathbf{q}$ and $\Tilde{\q}$ with $\Tilde{q}_g = \delta_g q_g$, where $0<\delta_g \leq \delta_{g'}$ if $q_{g'} \leq q_{g}$ for any two groups $g, g'$, then $W(\Tilde{\q}) \leq W(\mathbf{q})$. \end{enumerate} We note that the above properties are fairly natural \cite{gemici_et_al:LIPIcs:2019:10270,dabla2015causes} and hold for commonly used wealth-inequality measures, such as the discrete Gini coefficient, which we elucidate in detail in Section~\ref{sec:opt-scheme-kkt}.
+\begin{enumerate} \item Scale Independence: The wealth-inequality measure remains unchanged after rescaling incomes by the same positive constant, i.e., $W(\lambda \q) = W(\q)$ for any $\lambda > 0$. \item Regressive Taxes Increase Inequality: The wealth-inequality measure increases if the incomes of users are scaled by constants that increase as the income increases.
+That is, for two income profiles $\q$ and $\Tilde{\q}$ with $\Tilde{q}_g = \delta_g q_g$, where $0<\delta_g \leq \delta_{g'}$ if $q_g \leq q_{g'}$ for any two groups $g, g'$, then $W(\Tilde{\q}) \geq W(\q)$. \item Progressive Taxes Decrease Inequality: The wealth-inequality measure decreases if the incomes of users are scaled by constants that decrease as the income increases.
+That is, for two income profiles $\q$ and $\Tilde{\q}$ with $\Tilde{q}_g = \delta_g q_g$, where $0<\delta_g \leq \delta_{g'}$ if $q_{g'} \leq q_{g}$ for any two groups $g, g'$, then $W(\Tilde{\q}) \leq W(\q)$. \end{enumerate} The above properties are well defined for any wealth inequality distribution when the incomes of all users are strictly positive, which we assume in this work.
+We note that the above properties are fairly natural \cite{gemici_et_al:LIPIcs:2019:10270,dabla2015causes} and hold for commonly used wealth-inequality measures, such as the discrete Gini coefficient, which we elucidate in detail in Section~\ref{sec:optimality}.
 Furthermore, we note that the above properties jointly imply the following important property of the wealth-inequality measure $W$: